scala/scala-lang/blog/_posts/2018-06-20-scala-pride.md

 It's that time of year!
 Pride 2018.
 In honor of all of us Scalamaris that are advocates of or identify with the LGBT community–we have a little bit of Scala love for you.
 I've created special Pride Scala swirls for just about every pride flag I could think of.
 And perhaps the best part!
 They're all available as t-shirts, available on [Teespring](http://teespring.com).
 100% of proceeds for t-shirt sales are donated to [the Trevor Project](https://www.thetrevorproject.org/).
 (Go check it out!)

-**But please move quick!
-The shirts are only available for around two weeks.
-So grab one or a few and help us raise funds for [the Trevor Project](https://www.thetrevorproject.org/)!** Shirts are available in many colors and styles, and come as t-shirts or tank tops.

-**If you are at Scala Days NYC on June 20-21st, and you would like one of the rainbow Scala swirl shirts right away, head over to [this page](http://scalacentershop.com/) to pay for a shirt, and I will hand-deliver it to you today or tomorrow (June 20th or 21st) in person at Scala Days.**

 And don't forget, we're here for you.
 We love you, and you're one of us.

+## There are two ways to get a shirt!

+### In person at Scala Days NYC (June 20-21st only)

+If you are at Scala Days NYC on June 20-21st, and you would like one of the rainbow Scala swirl shirts right away, head over to [this page](http://scalacentershop.com/) to pay for a shirt, and I will hand-deliver it to you today or tomorrow (June 20th or 21st) in person at Scala Days.

+### Order online, shipping worldwide!
+Available until July 6th

+**But please move quick!
+The shirts are only available for around two weeks, until July 6th, 2018.**

+We have 11 different Scala-ized pride flags available on t-shirts.
+Each design is available in many different colors and styles, and come as t-shirts or tank tops.

+**Click a shirt design below for ordering information!**

 <center>
 <a href="https://teespring.com/scala-pride-2018"><img style="max-height: 380px; max-width: 319px;" src="{{ site.baseurl }}/resources/img/01-pride.jpg" alt="Pride"></a>